evh111/javascriptGame/README.md

 Link to CSS: https://cdn.jsdelivr.net/gh/evh111/javascriptGame/styles.css \
 Link to Javascript: https://cdn.jsdelivr.net/gh/evh111/javascriptGame/scripts.js

+## To host a customized version of this game:

+	Clone this repo and adjust the CDN links to reflect your own instance.
+	In order to adjust the theme, perform a Ctrl+F/Cmd+F and search for the word "Customize" in both the "styles.css" and "scripts.js" files.

 Below is an example use case, and illustrates a situation where the user clicks a button to launch the game.
 ```
 document.getElementById('button').addEventListener('click', function() {